 ‘Embryo’ means the fertilised egg of a goat.

 ‘Fullblood’ means a goat with 100% Boer Goat genetics traceable back to South African Imported stock/embryos.

-‘The Australian Red Boer Goat’ is a goat that may contain genetics from all the Boer breeds, body colour must be red.
+‘The Australian Red Boer Goat’ is a goat that may contain genetics from Standard or Red Boer breeds, body colour must be red.

 ‘Imported’ means a live goat or embryo imported into Australia from an overseas origin.

 ‘Herd Register’ means the recorded information of all Boer Goats/Boer Crosses belonging to the association.

 ‘Registered’ is a goat whose genetic bloodlines have been recorded on the ‘BGBAA’ and/or’ ‘BGA’ database.